10 Things You Should Know Before Shopping at Lidl for the First Time

 4. The company is focused on sustainability.

 Lidl takes pride in offering organic, grass-fed, certified humane, and non-GMO groceries.
 Responsibly produced, sustainable proteins, and other earth-friendly products abound, including fair trade coffee and chocolate, and True-Source certified honey.
-The grocer also labels the origin of much of its array, including ripe red tomatoes, fresh-from-the-orchard apples, seafood, and meat.
+The grocer also labels the origin of much of its array including ripe red tomatoes, fresh-from-the-orchard apples, seafood, and meat.
 Plentiful vegan and kosher options also populate the store.
 And the “Lidl, Love It!” guarantee makes returning items for any reason a breeze.
-Lidl also institutes a bring-your-own-bag policy, partners with the How2Recycle program, and has added a Save Water label to its products, linking customers to tips on how to reduce water consumption at home.
+Lidl also institutes a bring-your-own-bag policy, partners with the How2Recycle program, and added a Save Water label to its products, linking customers to tips on how to reduce water consumption at home.

 5. The grocer specializes in private-label products.